ibm-cloud-docs/cis/ddos-concept.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Distributed Denial of Service (DDoS) attack concepts
+# Dealing with Distributed Denial of Service (DDoS) attacks
 {:#distributed-denial-of-service-ddos-attack-concepts}

 DDoS attacks are among the most common types of internet attacks that your website or host can encounter.